 Both private and public companies must hold annual meetings in Vanuatu, file annual returns, and submit audited financial statements if their annual turnover exceeds VUV 20m (≈ USD 180,500).

-Resident companies are tax exempt, but subject to annual registration fees, may be subject to a stamp duty on certain transfers and to V.A.T.
+Resident companies are tax exempt but subject to annual registration fees, may be subject to a stamp duty on certain transfers and to V.A.T.

-Resident companies registered under the Companies Act may be considered exempted.
+Resident companies registered under the Companies Act may be considered exempt.
 This company category is commonly used by companies holding bank, trust or insurance licenses, which must be registered under the Companies Act.
 Exempted companies may have restrictions to do business with residents.

 Exempted Companies must file financial accounts and annual returns.
 They must have a resident director and must hold annual general meetings.
 But accounts and details of shareholders and directors are not available to the public.

 Banking in Vanuatu is regulated by the Banking Act Cap 63, Reserve Bank of Vanuatu Cap 125 and the International Banking Act.
 The banking system in Vanuatu consists mainly of a national bank “Reserve Bank”, commercial banks, banks, and the offshore banking sector.
 Commercial banks are authorized to provide services to non-residents and internationally through a network of correspondents, consultants, and branches.
 The Reserve Bank is the authority in charge of supervising the operations of banks and financial institutions.

 In Vanuatu, there are two types of licenses for the financial sector, the financial institution license, and the banking license.
 The main difference is that the financial institution license prevents the provision of the checking accounts service since most other banking services are available.
 Most offshore banks under the exempt company structure operate under the license of a financial institution.